STPEC Requirements, Advising, and Special Programs

 (Look under Course Descriptions on-line for further descriptions of the following courses)

 1. Two 4-credit STPEC seminars (STPEC 391H and STPEC 392H) This two-semester sequence provides students with the opportunity to begin the in-depth, interdisciplinary study of theoretical and analytical paradigms and their application in particular situations.
 Enrollment is limited to 25 STPEC majors.
 Both seminars are offered every semester.

 2. Two 4-credit senior seminars These seminars provide the opportunity for students to engage in intensive work in specific areas of STPEC concern.
 Topics are determined by the various professors and the interests of STPEC students.
-Three different seminars are offered every semester, each limited to 20 STPEC majors.
+Two to three different seminars are offered every semester, each limited to 20 STPEC majors.

 E. One STPEC writing course (3 credits): This course, "Writing for Critical Consciousness," fulfills the University's junior year writing requirement.
 It is offered every semester and is limited to 20 STPEC majors.